imclearlythebest/recipository/README.md

 ## 🧱 Architecture

-The application is built as a .NET web app with the following structure:
+The application is built as a .NET web app with the following structure (MVC):

 - `Website/` – main ASP.NET project.
 - `Website/Controllers/` – request handlers and API controllers.